Adding modules and plugins locally¶

 Ansible loads plugins automatically too, loading each type of plugin separately from a directory named for the type of plugin.
 Here’s the full list of plugin directory names:

-You can create or add a local plugin in any of these locations:
+To load your local plugins automatically, create or add them in any of these locations:

 ANSIBLE_plugin_type_PLUGINSenvironment variable (these variables, such as

 ~/.ansible/plugins/- for example,

 the directory named for the correct